dataasciences/dataasciences.github.io/_pages/Pandas-Starter.md

   - nav: docs
 ---

-If you are in data science, there are high chances of using pandas in your Data science and Machine Learning processes and data pipelines.
-Considering the need to refer to syntax and the basics of pandas, here is a quick 10-min intro to pandas and the most used methods from it.
+If you are in data science, there are high chances of using pandas in your Data Science and Machine Learning processes and data pipelines.
+Considering the need to refer to syntax and the basics of pandas, here is a quick 10-minute intro to pandas and the most used methods from it.

-Note: In this article, "pd" is alias for pandas and "np" is an alias for numpy.
+> <span style="font-size:1em;"> Note: In this article, "pd" is an alias for pandas and "np" is an alias for numpy. </span>
+{: .notice--info}

 ### Object Creation